saxenism/saxenism-expressions/_posts/2022-08-28-General-Contract-Development-Guidelines.md

 + Applications like **On Chain Rock-Paper-Scissors** require submitted data (player's move) to be private until some point in time in order to work.

-+ The best strategy to use here is to use *commitment scheme* with separate phases: commit phase and then the reveal phase.
++ The best strategy to use here is to use *commitment scheme* with separate phases: commit phase and then the reveal phase (and then the distribute phase if that is required).

++ If you have a `distribute` phase in your contract logic it would make sense to include a bond from all involved parties.

 + Also, don't implement your own random number generator.
 Ethereum is a deterministic protocol, so no variable within this protocol can be used as an unpredictable random number.
 > Miners can influence the `block.blockhash() value`